 Yes, there are lots of things that we teach that are not in the curriculum shown on this website.
 There would be no point in trying to list everything - for example, what on Earth are ‘Tea-cup exercises’?
 The best thing is to come along and try out a session and see if you find it useful and enjoyable.

 No, there's virtually none.
 At the end of every session we form a circle and everybody salutes everybody else (Chinese style one hand open over a closed fist).
-This emphasises that your fellow students are important to your learning as much as the instructors, and the instructors (That's Lee and myself) consider that you, the students are just as important as we are.
+This emphasises that your fellow students are just as important to your learning as are the instructors; and the instructors (That's Lee and myself) consider that you, the students are just as important as we are.

 In some Tai Chi schools it is traditional or even necessary (because of the school's rules) to call the instructor 'Sifu' or 'Master' or some such...
 In our Academy, Lee is called 'Lee' and I am called 'Robert'.
 We simply do not see any need for pomposity or titles.